slexisvn/query_engine/docs/00-orientation/01-what-is-a-query-engine.md

             -> Seq Scan on ORDERS as O
 ```

-Read it bottom-up: scan both tables, join them, filter the result, group it, sort it, take ten, keep two columns.
-That is a direct, unimaginative transcription of what SQL says — and note that it is exactly the bad plan from the section above. **The planner's job is to be correct, not fast.** Being fast is somebody else's job.
+Read the data flow bottom-up: scan both tables, join them, filter the result, group it, sort it, keep the requested columns, then take ten.
+On our data, the join produces four rows, the filter keeps three, and the aggregate produces the two totals above.
+This tree describes the operations; it does not yet choose a nested loop or a hash join. **The planner's first job is correctness.** Optimization and physical planning decide how to make that work efficient.

 Two details worth noticing now, because they recur throughout the book.
 First, the tree is upside down relative to how you read SQL: `SELECT` is at the top but runs nearly last, and `FROM` is at the bottom but runs first.
 Second, the filter sits *above* the join, because that is where `WHERE` sits in the text.